 - 5.1 Authorisation and renewal is a 2 stage process.
-The first being the internal authorisation, which if successful then has to go before a court for judicial approval. - 5.2 The Authorising Officer will need to be aware of particular sensitivities in the local community with respect to the activities authorised and the purpose of the investigation.
+The first being the internal authorisation, which if successful then has to go before a court for judicial approval. - 5.2 The Authorising Officer will need to be made aware of particular sensitivities in the local community with respect to the activities authorised and the purpose of the investigation.
 In addition, as required by the legislation they must have regard to whether the acquisition is necessary and proportionate and the degree, if any, of interference with the privacy of persons other than the direct subject(s) of the application. - 5.3 No Authorising Officer shall grant an authorisation for the conduct or use of a CHIS unless he believes arrangements exist for ensuring: - 5.3.1 that there will at all times be a person who will have day-to-day responsibility for dealing with the CHIS on behalf of the Council, and for the CHIS's security and welfare which will normally be the investigating Officer - 5.3.2 that there will at all times be another person who will have general oversight of the use made of the CHIS which will normally be the Authorising Officer - 5.3.3 the investigating Officer will have responsibility for maintaining a record of the use made of the CHIS - 5.3.4 that the records that disclose the identity of the CHIS will only be available for access to those Officers deemed necessary - 5.4 The Authorising Officer must consider the safety and welfare of a CHIS, and the foreseeable consequences to others of the tasks they are asked to carry out.
 The Authorising Officer must ensure a risk assessment has been carried out before authorisation is given.
-Consideration from the start for the safety and welfare of the CHIS, even after cancellation of the authorisation, should also be considered. - 5.5 Additional safeguards contained in Regulation of Investigatory Powers (Juveniles) Order 2000 SI No. 2793 apply to a CHIS under the age of 18 years.
+Consideration from the start for the safety and welfare of the CHIS, even after cancellation of the authorisation, should also be considered.
+In practice this means that the authorisation of a CHIS by HCC will only take place in exceptional circumstances, or not at all.
+The Senior Authorising Officer must be consulted before a CHIS authorisation is to take place.

+- 5.5 Additional safeguards contained in Regulation of Investigatory Powers (Juveniles) Order 2000 SI No. 2793 apply to a CHIS under the age of 18 years.
 Only Trading Standards investigations are likely to require the use of CHIS's under the age of 18.
-Such use must be authorised by the Head of Paid Service or a person acting in their absence.

-- 5.6 Once the internal process is approved a duly authorised officer within Trading Standards will request the judicial approval. - 5.7 Further guidance is available from the procedure, Procedure Document On The Regulation Of Investigatory Powers Act 2000 (RIPA) Directed Surveillance And Use Of Covert Human Intelligence Sources, which can be found on Compass.
+Such use must be authorised by the Head of Paid Service or a person acting in their absence. - 5.6 Once the internal process is approved a duly authorised officer within HCC (usually an appropriate officer within Trading Standards) will request the judicial approval. - 5.7 Further guidance is available from the procedure: Procedure Document on the Regulation of Investigatory Powers Act 2000 (RIPA) Directed Surveillance and Use Of Covert Human Intelligence Sources.
+This document can be found on the intranet.